 Bo Hoag won the tournament to earn one of 25 PGA Tour cards for next season, but Vince India will probably be remembered more.
 For all the wrong reasons.

 Playing in the second-to-last group, India arrived at the par-5 18th in a four-way tie for second.
-A birdie would get the 30-year-old to the big tour for the first time.
 A par would at least get him through to the Korn Ferry Finals, where he would have a second opportunity to play his way to the PGA Tour.

 Instead, India watched helplessly as his shot from a greenside bunker trickled past the hole, rolled off the green and settled in a drain.
 After a free drop and still with a chance to get up and down for par, his chip came up short, rolled back into the same drain and with it his dreams of playing on the PGA Tour had faded.
 He double-bogeyed the hole, finished fifth to fall to 85th in the season-long points race and will be relegated to Korn Ferry qualifying school.